-Galatians 3:15 Covenanted Reformed Presbyterian Church, Albany NY January 13, 2008 Rev. Greg L. Price
+Galatians 3:15; Joshua 9:15 January 13, 2008 Rev. Greg L. Price

 What is national covenanting?
 Is it an ordinance for only the nation of Israel or is it also an ordinance for all Christian nations as well?
-Is the Solemn League and Covenant a national covenant that binds only England, Ireland and Scotland or does it also extend to the former and present dominions of Great Britain as well (including the United States and Canada)?
+Is the Solemn League and Covenant a national covenant that binds only England, Ireland, and Scotland or does it also extend to the former and present dominions of Great Britain as well (including the United States and Canada)?

 I have three goals in pursuing the subject of national covenanting.
 First, I would seek to defend the doctrine and practice of national covenanting from Scripture as an ordinance for all Christian nations.
 Second, I would seek to demonstrate that the Solemn League and Covenant (1643) is a scriptural national covenant.
 Third, I would seek to prove that the Solemn League and Covenant binds presently not only the nations of England, Ireland, and Scotland, but also binds the former and present dominions of Great Britain (including the United States and Canada).
 Through this whole study of a neglected subject in Presbyterian Churches today, I would pray that we would all be awakened to our gross sin of covenant-breaking against the Lord our God as a nation and to our desperate need of Jesus Christ who alone can remove this sin and all other sins from the moral person of this nation.
-Let me also add that if you have questions that you would like to submit to me that relate to this subject, please feel free to send them to me by email.

 Looking now at Paul's argument in Galatians 3:15, he says: "Brethren, I speak after the manner of men; Though it be but a man's covenant, yet if it be confirmed, no man disannulleth, or addeth thereto."
-In Galatians chapter 3, Paul seeks to demonstrate that the gracious covenant God made with Abraham (which promised him and his posterity salvation through Christ, the true seed of Abraham) was firm and secure not on the basis of one's obedience to the Law, but on the basis of God's promise through Christ the Mediator.
-Paul uses an argument from the lesser to the greater in Galatians 3:15 to add weight to the inviolable perpetual nature of God's Covenant of Grace (which extends from Adam after the fall even to the end of the world).
+In Galatians chapter 3, Paul seeks to demonstrate that the gracious covenant God made with Abraham (which promised him and his posterity salvation through Christ, the true seed of Abraham) was firm and secure, not on the basis of one's obedience to the Law, but on the basis of God's promise through Christ the Mediator.
+Paul uses an argument from the lesser to the greater in Galatians 3:15 to add weight to the inviolable, perpetual nature of God's Covenant of Grace (which extends from Adam after the fall even to the end of the world).
 This Paul does by comparing God's Covenant of Grace (a covenant between God and Christ who represents sinful men) with that of mere human covenants between men and men.
 As Calvin states on this verse (Calvin Commentaries, Volume XXI, p.
 93): "Human contracts are admitted on all hands to be binding: how much more what God has established?"